 What other technologies can you see coming to the fore and revolutionising the construction industry further?

 MTX Contracts have built state of the art clinical and healthcare facilities for clients across the country.
-With projects coming in on time and under budget, technological innovations are responsible for many of these changes.
+With construction projects coming in on time and under budget, technological innovations are responsible for many of these changes.